pubnub/open-growth/signals/readme.md

 Signal handlers are our controllers for each type of signal we send to Open Growth.
 Signal handlers are executed in the **delights.js** event handler, which is an [After Publish or Fire handler](https://www.pubnub.com/docs/blocks/event-handler-types#async-et-after-pub-fire).
 Signal handlers can trigger a customer **delight** or **module** depending on the end goal of the signal.

-For customer delights, like sending an email, text, phone call, tweet, slice of cake, etc., we can prepare a request to an external API in the signal handler.
+For customer delights (sending an email, text, phone call, tweet, slice of cake, etc.), we can prepare a request to an external API in the signal handler.
 After we prepare the data we want to send, we call the delight of our choosing.
 Here is an example of constructing a sign up email using a signal handler.

-We prepare our POST body, and then call `opengrowth.delight.sendgrid.email` to send our request to the API.
+We prepare our POST body, and then call `opengrowth.delight.sendgrid.email` to send our request to the SendGrid API.

 ```javascript
 opengrowth.signals.signup = ( request, customer ) => {